 (Ophthalmia Neonatorum; Neonatal Conjunctivitis)

-Newborn conjunctivitis is redness and swelling of the surface or covering of the eye.
-It generally occurs in the first 2 weeks of life.
+Newborn conjunctivitis is redness and swelling of the surface of the eye.
+It usually happens in the first 2 to 4 weeks of life.

 Copyright © Nucleus Medical Media, Inc.

 - Bacteria or viruses passed from the mother during birth, such as:

 - Bacteria from the skin or digestive system

 Things that raise the risk for newborn conjunctivitis are:

 The most common symptoms of this problem are:

 - Redness and swelling of the eye and inner eyelid

 The doctor will examine the baby's eyes.
 Diagnosis may be made from the exam.
 A sample of eye discharge may be taken.
 This can help the doctor know what is causing the infection.

 The treatment of newborn conjunctivitis depends on the cause: